Careers360 Logo

 Understanding how concentration, temperature, and catalysts influence reaction rates is important.

-Tips while Solving Chemical Kinetics NEET PYQ
+Tips to Solve Chemical Kinetics NEET PYQ

 Solving previous year questions regularly builds confidence.
 It helps students understand the types of questions asked in the exam.
 Aspirants can start by solving the 20 important NEET chemistry questions to make their preparation strong.
 Given below are a few tips that they can use to solve NEET chemical kinetics previous year questions.